chase-owens/Arcade-Game-Frogger/README.md

 ## Project 3 Udacity Front-End Web Development Nanodegree

-In this project, students were provided this [starter code](https://github.com/udacity/frontend-nanodegree-arcade-game)with this [rubric](https://review.udacity.com/#!/projects/2696458597/rubric).
+In this project, students were provided this [starter code](https://github.com/udacity/frontend-nanodegree-arcade-game) and this [rubric](https://review.udacity.com/#!/projects/2696458597/rubric).

 It provided experience with OOP and canvas to make an game.